-Installing a drive in bay 2: Complete the following steps to install a drive in bay 2:
+Installing a drive in bay 2 or 3

+Complete the following steps to install a drive in bay 2 or 3:

-- 1. Follow the instructions in "Preinstallation steps." - 2.
-Turn off the computer and all attached devices (see "Turning off the computer" on page 41); then, disconnect all power cords and external cables. - 3.
-Remove the side cover (see "Removing the cover" on page 15). - 4.
-Remove the front bezel (see "Removing the bezel" on page 17). - 5.
-Remove the support bracket (see "Removing and installing the support bracket" on page 16). - 6.
-Use a screwdriver to pry the filler panel and EMC shield away from the computer.
+- 1. Read the safety information beginning on page v and "Installation guidelines" on page 10. - 2.
+Turn off the computer and peripheral devices, and disconnect the power cords and all external cables. - 3.
+Remove the side cover (see "Removing the side cover" on page 16). - 4.
+Remove the bezel (see "Removing the bezel" on page 17).

+5. Use a screwdriver to pry the filler panel and EMC shield away from the computer.

-Note: If you are installing a drive that contains a laser, review the following safety precaution.
+Note: If you are installing a drive that contains a laser, observe the following safety precaution.